Back to Blog

 Frequently Asked Questions

 What's the refund policy?
-Refunds are typically only offered if the event is cancelled by the artist or promoter.
+Refunds are typically only issued in the event of a full cancellation of the concert by the artist or venue.
 If the event is rescheduled, tickets are usually valid for the new date.
-Check the specific terms and conditions of your ticket provider for detailed information.
+It's essential to review the specific terms and conditions of your ticket purchase from the vendor.

 How early should I arrive?
-For a show of this calibre at the Piece Hall, arriving at least 1.5 to 2 hours before the advertised door opening time is recommended.
-This allows ample time for travel, finding parking, navigating security and entry, and potentially enjoying a drink or settling into your spot before the main performance begins.
+For a major artist like Alex James at a popular venue like the Piece Hall, arriving at least 1.5 to 2 hours before the advertised start time of the main act is strongly advised.
+This allows ample time for navigating security, finding your spot, and soaking in the atmosphere.

 ATMs and payment options?
-ATMs are available in Halifax town centre, within a short walk of the Piece Hall.
-At the venue, card payments are widely accepted at bars and merchandise stalls.
-However, it's always wise to carry some cash for smaller purchases or in case of any technical issues with card machines.
+ATMs are located throughout Halifax town centre, including some within a short walk of the Piece Hall.
+While many vendors within the Piece Hall and surrounding areas accept card payments, it's always wise to have some cash on hand for smaller purchases or if card machines experience technical issues.
+Venue bar prices will reflect a typical event pricing structure.

 Top Tips for Alex James at Piece Hall Halifax